 Shop The Look:

 #5: Say no to finishing powder

 One of the biggest things to avoid when contouring right now is finishing powder.
-While you might want to reach for it to stop any shine, the shine is really what you want to keep.
-Even Dedivanovic agrees, saying that you should go for a silicone-based spray "to make skin glow."
-Try Smashbox Photo Finish Primer Water (£20) to get that effortless look.
+While you might want to reach for it to stop shine in its tracks, the shine is really what you want to keep.
+Even Dedivanovic agrees, saying that you should go for a silicone-based spray to make skin glow.
+Try Smashbox Photo Finish Primer Water (£22) to get that effortless look.

 This post was originally published at an earlier date.